BjornL1/heritage-housing2/README.md

 From searching the Internet, Lydia found a public dataset with house prices for Ames, Iowa, and will provide us with that.
 We will build a Data Web App to predict the sales price from the four houses based on the house attributes.

+### Work methodology

+To achieve our goal, we will use the Cross-Industry Standard Process for Data Mining (CRISP-DM) workflow.
+This workflow is documented and reflected in the logical order in which the files were created, aligning with the stages of the CRISP-DM process.
+While the framework guides us to create files and work in a specific sequence, we also incorporate agile principles.
+This allows us to iterate and refine our solution, ensuring we deliver an optimal final product that meets the client's requirements.

+The following steps defines the CRISP-DM workflow, after each a point, a corresponding file or readme section is defined to explain the overall connection (best fit) between the stages and files and methods described in this project.

+Business Understanding: Readme -  Background and Problem definition chapters.
+Data Understanding:     01 - DataCollection.ipynb
+Data Preparation:       02 - DataCleaning.ipynb, 03 - CorrelationStudy.ipynb
+Modeling:               04 - FeatureEngineering.ipynb
+Evaluation:             05 - ModelEvaluteRegr_PredictPrice.ipynb
+Deployment:             Streamlit App, deployed on Heroku (locally run with app.py)

 ### Problem definition